Pregnancy Discrimination Attorneys in Pasadena, California

 - Lowering your pay

-- Relieving you of certain duties
+- Relieving you of specific duties

 - Giving you a poor performance review or suspending your employment